More Than a Safe Space

-If you self-identify as LGBTQ+ and are interested in research experience in a laboratory environment with an out, open, & proud gay faculty member, then you are highly encouraged to contact CAPS Lab Director Dr. Masapollo (email@example.com).
+If you self-identify as LGBTQ+ and are interested in research experience in a laboratory environment with an out, open, & proud gay faculty member, then you are highly encouraged to contact lab Director Dr. Masapollo (firstname.lastname@example.org).
 He celebrates the LGBTQ&A community and is passionate about training and mentoring students with marginalized sexualities and gender identities in the cognitive and linguistic sciences.
-All are welcome in his laboratory!

 As part of Pride month, Dr. Masapollo recently shot a video with the UF multimedia office highlighting his research program and how the University can create and maintain supportive academic environments for self-identified LGBTQ&A students (see YouTube link below).
 Back when he was an undergrad, Dr. Masapollo wanted to see more individuals with a similar identity as his captured and represented in the academic and scientific arenas.
 We hope that it will help UF students struggling to “come out” live happy, authentic, and liberated lives.